sammcj/smcleod/_posts/2019-08-08-camels-and-unicorns.md

 If you need Operations or Platform Engineers to work in a DevOps culture and environment - say so.

-Staying either of those this does not mutually exclude ones abilities to know 'a bit of the other side', e.g. a Developer that has worked closely with a CI/CD system's backend or Kubernetes Operations, or an Operations Engineer that has worked closely with Developers and Testers and can work with API: or whip up some integration scripts when needed
+Staying either of those this does not mutually exclude ones abilities to know 'a bit of the other side', e.g. a Developer that has worked closely with a CI/CD system's backend or Kubernetes Operations, or an Operations Engineer that has worked closely with Developers and Testers and can work with API: or whip up some integration scripts when needed.